SAINT PETER IN CHAIN - SAN PIETRO IN VINCOLI

 |

-S. Freud considered Moses an Egyptian, not a Jew.
+S. Freud believed that Moses was an Egyptian, not a Jew.
 According to the

 founder of psychoanalysis, he was a priest, a follower of the religion